 - Dry climates or airplane travel

-- Ingredients like synthetic fragrances and perfumes, some essential oils, Avobenzone or Sodium Lauryl Sulfate
+- Ingredients such as fragrances and perfumes, some essential oils, avobenzone, or sodium lauryl sulfate

-- Harsh, drying products like foaming cleansers or prescription acne treatments
+- Harsh, drying products such as foaming cleansers and prescription acne treatments

 - Over-exfoliating with acids (this can lower your skin’s pH to the point where it disrupts your moisture barrier)